-As part of the University of Wisconsin-Madison's annual internal review of the effectiveness of its Standards for Safeguarding Institutional Governance of Intercollegiate Athletics ("Standards"), I have been asked to review the requirements of the Standards and compare them with my experiences during the year under review, which I understand to be August 1, 2017 through July 31, 2018.
+As part of the University of Wisconsin-Madison's annual internal review of the effectiveness of its Standards for Safeguarding Institutional Governance of Intercollegiate Athletics ("Standards"), I have been asked to review the requirements of the Standards and compare them with my experiences during the year under review, which I understand to be August 1, 2018 through July 31, 2019.

-I am the Associate Athletic Director for Compliance.
+I am the Senior Associate Athletic Director for Compliance and Senior Woman Administrator.
 I would expect to be made aware of any problems related to compliance with institutional, conference or NCAA rules and any problems related to eligibility of student-athletes.

-With regard to Section 1 of the Standards, "Academic Support;" Section 2 of the Standards, "Institutional, Conference, and NCAA Rules Compliance;" and Section 6 of the Standards "Cost of Attendance," I am only aware of one instance of potential non-compliance with these Standards, as detailed in Exhibit 3.
-More specifically, in my role as Associate Athletic Director for Compliance, I confirm the following:
+With regard to Section 1 of the Standards, "Academic Support;" Section 2 of the Standards, "Institutional, Conference, and NCAA Rules Compliance;" and Section 6 of the Standards "Cost of Attendance," I am not aware of any instance of non-compliance with these Standards.
+More specifically, in my role as Senior Associate Athletic Director for Compliance, I confirm the following:

-- I am not aware of any coach attempting to Inappropriately influence any member of the academic support staff in order to obtain or maintain the academic eligibility of a student athlete; - I am not aware of any coach attempting to inappropriately influence any faculty member; - In all but one instance during the year under review (see Exhibit 3), communication between the Athletic Department staff and faculty regarding a student-athlete's performance in class was conducted through the Senior Associate Athletic Director for Student Services, the staff members of the Office of Academic Services, the staff members of my office, or through the Faculty Athletics Representative; - No coach had direct responsibility for, or exercised undue or improper influence over, the hiring or supervision of any member of the athletic compliance staff; - No coach attempted to influence inappropriately any member of the athletic compliance staff in any way; - The ultimate authority for hiring and supervising athletic compliance staff resided, and will continue to reside, with me; - Communication between the Athletic Department staff and such compliance constituents as the Registrar's Office, the Student Financial Services Office, Big Ten and NCAA regarding the application of NCAA or Big Ten rules was and will continue to be conducted through my office;
+- I am not aware of any coach attempting to inappropriately influence any member of the academic support staff in order to obtain or maintain the academic eligibility of a student athlete; - I am not aware of any coach attempting to inappropriately influence any faculty member; - All communication between the Athletic Department staff and faculty regarding a student-athlete's performance in class was conducted through the Senior Associate Athletic Director for Student Services, the staff members of the Office of Academic Services, the staff members of my office, or through the Faculty Athletics Representative; - No coach had direct responsibility for, or exercised undue or improper influence over, the hiring or supervision of any member of the athletic compliance staff; - No coach attempted to influence inappropriately any member of the athletic compliance staff in any way; - The ultimate authority for hiring and supervising athletic compliance staff resided, and will continue to reside, with me; - Communication between the Athletic Department staff and such compliance constituents as the Registrar's Office, the Student Financial Services Office, Big Ten and NCAA regarding the application of NCAA or Big Ten rules was and will continue to be conducted through my office; - I am not aware of any coach attempting to inappropriately influence any member of the Financial Aid staff in order to adjust cost of attendance values to better serve recruiting or other athletically-related interests; and

-- I am not aware of any coach attempting to inappropriately influence any member of the Financial Aid staff in order to adjust cost of attendance values to better serve recruiting or other athletically-related interests; and - Communication between Athletic Department staff, and the Office of Student Financial Aid has been conducted through my office.
+Communication between Athletic Department staff, and the Office of Student Financial Aid has been conducted through my office.